 What professional support is available?

-There are many different professionals who will be able to show you how to help your child to make progress, including physiotherapists for gross motor skills, such as sitting up, crawling and walking.
-Speech and language therapists can also offer advice on weaning and developing you child’s communication skills (Department for Education, 2010).
+As they grow, there are many different professionals who will be able to show you how to help your child to make progress, including physiotherapists for gross motor skills, such as sitting up, starting solids, crawling and walking.
+Speech and language therapists can also offer advice on weaning and developing you child’s communication skills and an occupational therapist can help with their development (NHS, 2019).

 What can I do to support my child’s development?